 |Carrie Sessoms, Supervisor

 B-Shift Supervisor Carrie Sessoms started her career as a Sampson County EMS Part-Time Paramedic in 2005.
 She then started as a Full- Time Paramedic in 2008 and in 2019 she was promoted to B-Shift Supervisor.
 She is responsible for the daily operations of B-Shift as well as the scheduling of SCEMS.

 |Scott Clemmo, Supervisor

 C-Shift Supervisor Scott Clemmo has worked for various EMS agencies throughout his career and was hired full time with SCEMS in 2008.
-He has risen through the ranks at SCEMS to his current position as C-shift Supervisor where he is responsible for the daily operations of C-Shift as well as the ordering of all supplies for SCEMS.
+He has risen through the ranks at SCEMS to his current position as C-shift Supervisor.
+He is responsible for the daily operations of C-Shift as well as the ordering of all supplies for SCEMS.

 Kevin Hairr, Training Officer